Blaise-93/p-portofolio/README.md

 This responsive designed portfolio is written with HTML5, CSS, SCSS and JavaScript

 Thank you for checking out.
-My email contact is <ejikemeblaise08@gmail.com>!
+Kindly contact me via my email, <ejikemeblaise08@gmail.com> or via Linkedin, https://www.linkedin.com/in/ejikeme-blaise-2504111b1/!